timmc/octaview/README.md

 ## License

-Source © Brightcove, Inc. 2016, authored by Tim McCormack; vendored libraries have other ownsership and licensing.
+Source © Brightcove, Inc. 2016, authored by Tim McCormack.
+License not yet determined.
+Vendored libraries have other ownership and licensing.
 See COPYING.md for details.